 34#.
 Rolling Cutting Table Extensions

-If you need extra room for large quilts, a rolling extension table can be brought out only when it is actually needed.
-It provides a massive surface for cutting and layout without taking up permanent floor space in your room.
+If you need room for large quilts a rolling extension table can be brought out only when the quilts actually need it.
+The rolling extension table provides a surface for cutting the quilts and laying them out without taking up floor space in your room all the time.

 35#.
 Wall-Mounted Template Hooks